acjones27/lightning-ai-deepl-course/unit3/readme.md

 See the [notebook](./logreg.ipynb) for information on defining a dataset, dataloader, and running an entire training loop with SGD optimizer and accuracy measure.

+#### Normalization

+In the [notebook](./logreg.ipynb), we see a standardization step like `(x - mean)/std`.
+This is important because
+- We can find a better learning rate that works for all features
+- We have numerically stable gradients
+- Our model converges faster (so we need fewer epochs -> faster training)

+Common nomalization techniques
+- 0-1 or min-max normalization: `(x - min)/(max - min)`
+- z-score standardization: `(x - mean)/std`

+Of course, we should always use the min/max/mean/std from the training set to normalize our validation/test sets.

+For NNs, standardization is usually prefered because of the 0-centering which makes gradient descent better (although differences are small)

 ### Other resources:

 - [Blog on negative log-likelihood](https://sebastianraschka.com/blog/2022/losses-learned-part1.html)